sahat/requirejs-library/README.md

 **Require.js** module, or in this case as a **Node.js** module:
 ![alt tex](https://lh4.googleusercontent.com/-fehV2cIkf0Y/UoB4-p2sJ-I/AAAAAAAADgA/HX_vKo0ZFpw/w1360-h954-no/Screenshot+2013-11-11+01.16.41.png)

-You can run all demos *out of the box*, but if you have changed any of the **src** files, simply run the following command to re-build the library:
+You can run all demos right away *out of the box*, but if you have changed any of the **src** files, simply run the following command to re-build the library:
 ```
 grunt
 ```
-**Note**: In the future, I plan to add `grunt watch`, and possibly add an optional alias `grunt build` that is essentially identical to `grunt`, but more explicit.

 ### Source Maps